ibm-cloud-docs/FileStorage/working-with-snapshots.md

 4. Enter any Promo Code that you have, and click **Recalculate**.
 The Charges for this order and Order Review fields are completed by default.
 5. Read the service agreement, and if you agree with the terms click checkbox, and click **Place Order**.
 Your additional snapshot space is provisioned in a few minutes.

-## Deleting a snapshot schedule in the UI
+## Deleting a snapshot schedule in the console
 {: #cancelnapshotscheduleUI}
 {: ui}